castillosebastian/castillocs/content/aplications/index.en.md

 ## Airports Worldwide

-> The [Airports Worldwide](https://airportworlwide.herokuapp.com/) app is a *pet-project* conceptualized and developed for the UTN-Visualizations seminar, embodying a database of airports around the globe.
-Leveraging the power of **Python** and **Dash**, it presents an interactive and user-friendly interface for users to explore the data.
+> The [Airports Worldwide](https://airportworlwide.herokuapp.com/) app is a *pet-project* developed for the *Universidad Tecnológica Nacional*, Visualizations seminar, embodying a database of airports around the globe.
+Build with **Python** and **Dash**, it presents an interactive and user-friendly interface for users to explore the data.
 It is deploy on **Heroku**.

 \
 ![Airportsmap](/images/airportmap.png "Airports")

 ### Features

-* :(fas fa fa-globe fa-fw): Worlwide Database: The application provides information about all airports worldwide.
+* :(fas fa fa-globe fa-fw): Worlwide Database: The application provides information about airports worldwide.
 Users can access specifics information as location, airport size and more.
-* :(fa  fa-map): Interactive: the application boasts an interactive map feature, enabling users to visualize the geographical distribution of airports across the world.
-Users can zoom in and out to view airports in specific regions or countries, making it easy to understand and analyze global airport infrastructure.
+* :(fa  fa-map): Interactive: the application enabling users to visualize the geographical distribution of airports across the world.
+Users can zoom in and out to view airports in specific regions or countries, making it easy to understand global airport infrastructure.